 Sinks, toilets, and bathtubs

-Looking to repair instead of recycle?
+Looking to repair or donate instead of recycle?

 Before items are brought to a Zero Waste drop-off event, consider if they can be repaired or repurposed.